arjbingly/grag/documentation/Sphinx - How to get started?.md

 ```
 Note that: here `-o` flag is the output folder, in our structure it is the `docs` directory, and `package_dir` is the directory with all the code you want to document.

-This will create `.rst` files for each python module.
+This will create `.rst` files for each Python module.

 ## 4. Conf.py changes
 The `conf.py` file is in `docs` folder.
 You can see all the details you specified in the `quickstart` here.

-## 4.1 OS Syspath Change
+## 4.1 OS Syspath Changes
 Add the following to the beginning of `conf.py`.

 ```